 Records are kept at Branch, National and World levels.

-Masters Swimming Australia has a website which publishes times swum by members.
-Times are recorded for swims at sanction meets, club time trials and Endurance 1000 swims, and are shown for each age group in all strokes and distances for the calendar year.
+Masters Swimming Australia has a website which publishes times swum by members either at a swim meet or submitted by their club recorder at the end of the year.
+Times swum are shown in each age group in all strokes and distances for each calendar year.
+These times are swum at sanctioned swim meets or may be recorded at members' clubs .
 They are available for both short course and long course swims.
-They may be viewed on the Masters Swimming Australia Results Portal, click...here
+They may be viewed by clicking on the results portal to the right of this page.

 © 2012 Masters Swimming NSW Site by IMG STG